Top 9 Speed & Agility Ladder Drills For Runners

 Begin this basic drill behind the ladder.
 Then, run down the center of the ladder, with each foot coming in contact with the boxes.

 Next, turn around and run back to the starting position.
-Make sure to reduce the amount of time your feet are in contact with the ground.
+Ensure to reduce the time your feet are in contact with the ground.

 Begin by stepping into the first box with both feet, then run forward with high knees, lifting your knees to waist level, through the entire length of the ladder.